9 results for group: board

 Ellen Barth

 Ellen Barth has been a member of local environmental groups for many years, including the Audubon Society and the Sierra Club.
 A long-time bird watcher, she has taken part in bird monitoring programs for PRBO, Golden Gate Audubon, FWS, and North American Loon Fund.
-She has served on the Board of several small environmental groups.
-She was involved in science education for several years in Berkeley Public schools.
-As a docent at the California Academy of Sciences since 1978, Barth has served as lecturer, facilitator and trainer for new docents and helped develop the training courses.
-She served in many capacities, including Chair, on the Docent Council ...
+She served on the Board of several small environmental groups.
+She was involved in science education for many years in Berkeley Public schools.
+As a docent at the California Academy of Sciences 1978-2021, Barth served as lecturer, facilitator and trainer for new docents and helped develop the training courses.
+She served in many capacities, including Chair of the Docent Council.
+She has an ...

 Read More